 Over the years, the contents of the annual reports have evolved, partly due to regulatory and statutory requirements and because corporates have realised the significance of this report as a reliable means of communication with the outside world.

 Here is an example of how the annual report of a leading pharmaceutical company evolved from 2006-07 to 2020-21:

-Since annual reports cater to a wide audience, they usually contain more than just financial information.
+Since an annual report in stock market caters to a wide audience, it usually contains more than just financial information.

 Communication from the company head: Though not statutorily mandatory, such communication is important as it throws light on the company’s achievements and the challenges it faced from an authoritative figure.
 This also gives clues about what lies ahead for the company.
 For example, Warren Buffett’s letter to shareholders of Berkshire Hathaway is considered as important as the financial statement of the company.

 Directors’ Report, Management Discussion and Analysis: The Directors’ Report usually contains information such as challenges encountered by the company, measures taken by the management to tackle them, expansion/diversification plans, and any other major steps taken that may have an impact on future revenue.